 Follow the steps if you want to extend non adjacent partition.

-3. How to repartition hard drive with another disk
+3. Repartition Windows 10 hard drive with a larger disk

-Besides repartition hard drive in Windows 10/8/7/Vista/XP, NIUBI Partition Editor helps you merge, copy, convert, defrag, hide, wipe partition, scan bad sectors and much more.
+Besides repartition hard drive in Windows 11/10/8/7/Vista/XP, NIUBI Partition Editor helps you merge, copy, convert, defrag, hide, wipe partition, scan bad sectors and much more.